aymericbeaumet/vim-symlink/readme.md

 ```

 Note the optional dependency to [vim-bbye](https://github.com/moll/vim-bbye):
-it is used to consistenly wipeout buffers without impacting the windows order.
+it is used to consistenly wipeout buffers without impacting the windows
+order.
+A fallback implementation is implemented, but vim-bbye is more robust.

 ## Usage